maliaistrying/diary-angular/README.md

 We welcome contributions from the community!
 To contribute:

 Fork the repository.

 Create a new branch:

 bash
 Copy
 Edit
 git checkout -b feature/your-feature-name
-Make your changes and commit them: bash
+Make your changes and commit them:

+bash
 Copy
 Edit
 git commit -m "Add your feature description"
 Push the changes:

 bash
 Copy
 Edit
 git push origin feature/your-feature-name
 Open a pull request on GitHub.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details
+See the LICENSE file for details.

+Contact
+Author: Maleeha Farooqui

+GitHub: @maliaistrying
+Email: YourEmail@example.com
+Feel free to reach out for feedback, questions, or collaborations!

+vbnet
+Copy
+Edit

+### Key points to check:

+- I’ve made sure code blocks (e.g., installation commands, config files) are wrapped in triple backticks (```) for correct syntax highlighting.
+- All links should work directly on GitHub and should be clickable, like the [LICENSE](LICENSE) or email addresses.
+- The directory and file structure is properly listed using `code blocks` for clear visualization.

+Please copy and paste this into your **`README.md`** file on GitHub.
+This should render perfectly!

+ChatGPT can make mistakes.
+Check important info.
+?